johnbintz/jasmine-headless-webkit/README.md

 If provided, only the requested spec files will be executed.
 Otherwise, all matching specs will be run.

-These options can also be placed into a `.jasmine-headless-webkit` file in your project root.
+These options can also be placed into a `.jasmine-headless-webkit` file in your project root, or into a `.jasmine-headless-webkit` file in your home directory.
+Project level options override global options.

 ### CoffeeScript Support